-I spent my time a lot of my non-clinical time as a fellow, and then as a young attending, creating PainExam.com, AnesthesiaExam.com and PMRexam.com.
-Our pain management review website, since 2008, has become one of the number one question banks for physicians graduating top Pain Management fellowships and those attendings who are recertifiying or are certifying for the first time.
-Our PainExamRN website offers nurses an opportunity as well to learn pain mangement at a level on par with the physicians.
-It offers them tools, so that they may function at a high level in the pain office an in the hospital.
+I spent my time a lot of my non-clinical time as a fellow, and then as a young attending, creating PainExam.com, AnesthesiaExam.com, and PMRexam.com.
+Our pain management review website, since 2008, has become one of the number one question banks for physicians graduating top Pain Management fellowships and those attendings who are recertifying or are certifying for the first time.
+Our PainExamRN website offers nurses an opportunity as well to learn pain management at a level on par with the physicians.
+It offers the tools, so that they may function at a high level in the pain office an in the hospital.

 My Board Prep…